Fact Sheet 10:

 - Must I give my Social Security number to private businesses?

 - Can a school or college use my Social Security number as an ID number?
-Do I need to provide my SSN to the school?

 - Can a state use my Social Security number as my drivers’ license number?

 - How can I obtain my Social Security Statement?

 - Can I change my Social Security number?